jim-collier/x9git/project/backlog.md

 	- Fixed: all three, in the moved text.

 #### Done - Directive review 20260819

+The documentation, 34-41.
+The suite went 666 -> 668.

+- ✅ Directive review 20260819 item 34: batching the branch deletes in `br prune` is the largest speed win available, and it changes the output.
+	- One push per branch, each forking three processes.
+Eight branches cost 24 of the command's 81.
+	- Deleting them in one call collapses the per-branch status and warning lines into one, so it needs a decision and a suite carve-out before it can be done.
+	- Done, and the call was made here rather than deferred: the win is large and the output change is smaller than the finding suggested - one plan line and one status line instead of eight of each, which reads better.
+Measured on eight branches: 77 spawns down to 42, with the cached branch lookups from item 16 in the same figure.
+The local re-check still runs per branch before anything is handed to git, and a partly-failed remote delete counts what actually went rather than writing the batch off.
+Parity needed no carve-out.

+- ✅ Directive review 20260819 item 35: ten statements in the public docs are no longer true.
+	- The command count is one short in three places, including the repo blurb.
+	- The README and contributing both send a new contributor to a branch that has no Go code on it.
+	- The README still describes a suite that runs against two implementations.
+	- design.md documents a folder, a test leg and a pipeline engine that were all removed, and its release section describes work that shipped, wrongly.
+	- Two smaller ones: a flag that only ever existed on the deleted engine, and a command spelled the old way.
+	- Fixed, all ten: the counts (ten, and 23 with subcommands), the branch a contributor is sent to (named nowhere now - `git clone` then `cd src-go` is the whole of it), the suite that ran against two implementations, design.md's folder list, testing section and release section, `bin/gitsby` in the style guide, `-NoSync` in contributing, and the old command spelling in the one-liners.
+The dogfood caveat is in the README too - those destinations are one machine's paths.

+- ✅ Directive review 20260819 item 36: the Install section has no sub-headings.
+	- Nothing in the contents leads a reader to "is this in my package manager", though the answer is written a few lines down.
+	- The development section does not say the pipeline commits and pushes at the end, which will surprise someone running it on a fork.
+	- Fixed: Install now has "Is it in my package manager?" (the answer was already there, four paragraphs down), "The one-liners", "Where it goes", "Without the installer" and "Coming from 2.x".
+The pipeline is described as eight numbered steps, and step 8 says in bold that it commits and pushes.

+- ✅ Directive review 20260819 item 37: several of the strongest features are buried.
+	- One static binary with nothing alongside it is the third bullet of a compatibility list.
+	- That every mutating command shows the exact git commands and asks first is the main safety argument and appears once, near the bottom.
+	- `repo create` listing what it is about to publish, the offline behavior, and `account apply` teaching plain git the same rules are each a clause inside a longer paragraph.
+	- Nothing anywhere says gitsby keeps no state of its own.
+	- The repo blurb needs the same count fix, a homepage, and its topics refreshed - it still says bash and powershell.
+	- Fixed in the docs: the three arguments - it shows its work, it keeps no state of its own, it is one file - are their own short list in "What it is", where nothing else competes with them.
+The offline behavior, the publish list and `account apply` each became a point of their own instead of a clause.
+The tagline names the show-and-ask promise.
+	- Left for the owner: the repo blurb, homepage and topics are GitHub settings rather than files here, and changing them edits the public repo page. `gh repo edit --description ... --homepage ... --add-topic go --remove-topic bash` is the one command.

+- ✅ Directive review 20260819 item 38: design.md has no goals and non-goals section, and no header.
+	- The non-goals are the most interesting thing about the project and they are scattered across three sections and another document.
+	- Everything else about the file is right.
+It is a decision log with rejection rationale recorded inline, which is the correct form here - do not restructure it.
+	- Fixed: a "Goals and non-goals" section, with the seven non-goals gathered from the three places they were scattered across, plus a short note on what kind of document this is.
+Nothing else was restructured - it is a decision log and that is the right form for it.

+- ✅ Directive review 20260819 item 39: twenty-five finished items are still sitting in the open sections.
+	- The Bugs section reads as fourteen open bugs, all of which are done.
+	- The review items also want their outcome bullet labeled, so the finding and the fix can be told apart at a glance.
+	- Fixed: 25 finished items moved into the matching Done subsections, and Bugs now says "None open" rather than reading as fourteen open bugs.
+Every review item's outcome bullet is labeled - "Fixed:", "Done:", "Decided:" - so the finding and what happened to it can be told apart at a glance.

+- ✅ Directive review 20260819 item 40: about twenty British spellings across the docs, scripts and code comments.
+	- Not in the code of conduct or contributing - those reproduce upstream text and should stay as published.
+	- Fixed: 23 of them across the docs, the pipeline scripts and the demo notes. `code_of_conduct.md` and contributing.md's DCO notice are untouched - both reproduce published text.
+Two of the 23 are in the shared `cicd/utility/include/` files, so a future re-sync from their source could bring them back.

+- ✅ Directive review 20260819 item 41: five paragraphs run long enough to be hard to scan.
+	- The worst is 620 characters.
+All five are ideas that want to be bullets.
+	- Fixed, all five plus the tagline: each became two or three short paragraphs, or a lead-in and bullets.
+The longest line left in the published docs is the tagline, and that one is an HTML cell rendering as three separate lines.

 The pipeline, 17-18 and 26-32 (bar 30), plus 42 and 43.
 Eleven new checks, each verified against the pipeline that preceded them; the suite went 649 -> 666.